AndresFMoya/react-rails_event_scheduler/README.md

   </a>
 </p>

 This project consist of building a mobile web app for an Events Scheduler using Rails API as backend, and ReactJS as frontend.
-This is the Final Project for the Microverse Technical Curriculum

 ## Table of Contents
 - [Prerequisites](#prerequisites)